reachbsr-EKA/admissibility-execution-control/README.md

 - Formal stopping rule: `STOP ONTOLOGICAL EXPANSION`
 - Further formal continuation requires a specifically bounded downstream engineering theorem, executable requirement, or separately licensed research branch.

-### Established boundary vs open research
+### Development status boundaries

-The repository distinguishes completed and frozen work from active engineering and prospective research.
-These status partitions are separate from the evidentiary categories defined above: they describe where work currently stands, not what kind of evidence supports it.
+The research program is partitioned into three development states: **established and frozen**, **active engineering**, and **prospective research**.
+These status partitions are independent of the evidentiary categories defined above: development status identifies where work currently stands, while evidentiary standing identifies what kind of support a particular artifact or claim possesses.

 **Established and frozen**